Skip to main content

 Authentication

-Specify what kind of authentication you'll use for this MCP server.
-With Passthrough authentication, the MCP server forwards any existing credentials directly to the service, making no changes.
+Passthrough: The MCP server forwards any existing credentials directly to the service, making no changes.
 If you use API keys, Basic Auth, custom headers, or no authentication at all, select Passthrough.

 • Authorization URL